ifranc-r/SimpleMix/README.md

 - Normalize volumes so nothing clips
 - Export locally in high-quality WAV

-…then SimpleMix gives you exactly that — in seconds.
+…then Track2One gives you exactly that — in seconds.

 ---